 The choreographer’s obvious comfort in her chosen dance language — a physical corollary of African-American jazz music — was apparent in her freedom (a key word of the evening) in opting for a quirky driving-wheel gesture to visualize lyrics about Detroit.
 In another ‘speaking’ gesture, dancers faced the audience directly, and shrugged a quizzical shoulder that signaled, “What did the ’60s come to?” or “Why aren’t we protesting now?”
 It also queried, “Whose side are you on?”
 Then, faces suddenly solemn, the dancers answered their own question with a lifted clenched fist — quiet clarification of the choreographer’s stance at the least.
 It was the only such polemic of the evening, and it hit home with a frisson.

-The marvelous dancers traipsed beautifully through Taylor’s remarkably light-on-the-ground patternings.
-Not many jumps, minimal partnering, no lifts, and no deep dives to the floor, the dancing was for the free-floating body held vertically and with dignity — I personally like that.
+The marvelous dancers traipsed through Taylor’s remarkably light-on-the-ground patternings.
+I saw not many jumps, minimal partnering, no lifts, and no deep dives to the floor; the dancing was for the free-floating body held vertically and with dignity — and I personally like that.
 I enjoyed one honey of a male dancer, Jason Poullard, whose two inches of sculpted Afro hair added to his formidable height, all of which he moved with pleasing totality.
 All female dancers were juicy, unforced performers with graceful clean technique.
 Keisha Clark-Booth was a stand-out.
 Among the hardworking musicians, pianist Ark Sano gave a funky solo in “Wade in the Water,” yes, a Pat Taylor homage to Mr. Ailey.

 I would like to see this worthy company next on the stage of the Wallis Annenberg, Broad Stage, or other house in Los Angeles.
 The Carpenter Center in Long Beach would be a good venue for it as well.
 Congratulations, JazzAntiqua, for reaching a milestone.